fernandosmither/git-full-diff-test/README.md

 # git-full-diff-test

-# This is an added title
+# New added title

-Lorem

-This is added text
+Text!